-Welcome to Southern New Hampshire where Fritz and I make maple syrup and opera.
-These are the thoughts of a theatrical designer, amateur historian, single parent gay father, husband to the man of my dreams.
+Welcome to Southern New Hampshire where I make maple syrup, manage a rustic educational Conference and Retreat Center, am President of the Board of Monadnock Music and its annual Festival, and write and lecture on opera.
+These are the thoughts of a theatrical designer, amateur historian, single parent gay father, and widower to the man of my dreams.
 A blog for the Arts and Gay Issues

 Tuesday, June 14, 2011